jamie-allen/chariot_day_2012/cpu_caches/presentation/preso/presentation.md

 !SLIDE transition=fade
 # Striding & Pre-fetching
 .notes Doesn't have to be contiguous in an array, you can be jumping in 2K chunks without a performance hit.
 As long as it's predictable, it will fetch the memory before you need it and have it staged.
 Pre-fetching happens with L1d, can happen for L2 for systems with long pipelines.
 Hardware prefetching cannot cross page boundaries, which slows it down as the working set size increases.
 If it did and the page wasn't there or valid, th OS would have to get involved and th program would experience a page fault it didn't initiate itself.
+(Martin: Pre-fetching can actually hurt if your code is not predictable in access pattern.
+Lines that may have temporal benefit get evicted by the pre-fetcher fetching line not to be used.)

 * Predictable memory access is really important
 * Hardware prefetcher on the core looks for patterns of memory access
+* Can be counter-productive, believe it or not

 !SLIDE transition=fade
 # Cache Misses